 It was almost midnight when we arrived in Ponta Delgada, the capital of São Miguel.
 Writing this, I realize that this is my favorite way to approach a new destination: late at night, when it’s dark and – in the case of this small city – quiet and sleepy.
 You form a vague first impression in your mind, and when you wake up the next morning, the bubbling excitement of discovering a new place can be felt for the second time!
 A whole new, bright landscape unfolds before you, bringing everything to life and movement.
 This feeling resonates whether you’re in a city or surrounded by nature.

-“The green island” is undeniably a fitting term for Sao Miguel.
-As soon as you leave the city, it is green on green on green, in all the different shades that you can imagine.
+“The green island” is undeniably a fitting term for São Miguel.
+As soon as you leave the city, it is green on green on green, in all the different shades imaginable.
 And thanks to the island’s small size, you can enjoy gorgeous ocean views from almost anywhere – there’s no need to visit one of the official miradouros;-)

 Here are our highlights of the trip: